 I use it to my advantage.
 I focus greatly on presence and aesthetics.
 I already know the brands I sell have a story.
 They represent something, a certain lifestyle.
 I am pretty sure customers buy my items because of what they see and the story behind the brands, but when the quality surpasses their expectation, I create raving fans.
-Click here for some of the reviews I have gotten from customers.
-You cannot make this up, ladies.
-You need to earn this, but once you do, you have clients for life.

 This is something I talk about often...
 PERCEPTION IS VALUE.
 Your item is only worth what your customer is willing to pay.
 People don't just buy items, they buy into a story, a lifestyle, an image.
 A Supreme t-shirt costs about maybe $5 to make.
 That does not keep people from lining up for hours at a time to buy them, and it does not keep people from reselling them online for over $300.

 Supreme is not selling a product.
 It is selling a lifestyle.
 It is selling a special, limited world of cool kids.
 Only a few of them will get "in".
 You create your market.
 I have often read in business books that you don't create a product and try to find a market, you find a market and find a way to make your product appealing to them.